Dakarakoso/challenge/README.md

 - Transition to STANDARD_IA after 30 days, GLACIER after 90 days.
 - Abort incomplete multipart uploads.
 - Public Access Block (all blocked), Server-side Encryption with KMS, and Versioning enabled.

 ---

+## Cost Management

+- CUR Bucket stores your daily cost reports.
+- CUR Report Definition tells AWS to drop CSVs/GZIP into that bucket.
+- AWS Budget monitors monthly spend in JPY and alerts via SNS.
+- EventBridge Cost Anomaly Rule catches spikes from Cost Explorer and forwards to the same SNS topic.
+- Cost Explorer UI lets you do detailed analysis of the CUR files.

+---